Building Community in a New Place: My St. Thomas, US Virgin Islands Journey

 In a small island community, your professional and personal relationships often overlap.
 I focused on building genuine friendships with people who shared my values, not just collecting business cards.

-Building trust and reputation takes time, especially when you're an outsider.
+Building trust and reputation takes time, especially when you are an outsider.
 I had to resist the urge to rush the process and instead focus on consistent, authentic relationship building.

 My commitment to St. Thomas was tested in ways I never expected.
 In 2017, Hurricanes Irma and Maria devastated the Virgin Islands, and I faced a choice: leave for somewhere easier, or stay and rebuild alongside my new community.